AbstractMelon/SpeedBoost/README.md

    - `submittedById`
    - `attendanceDate: new Date()`

-It also logs attendance when a curriculum section is opened inside a course, sending:
-- `type: "participation"`
-- `notes: "Opened Curriculum: {curriculumName}"`

-Each course view is logged once per tab/course load, and each curriculum section is logged once per page load.
+Each course view is logged once per tab/course load.

 This extension only runs on `https://canyongrove.instructure.com/courses/*`.